Universum GANs: Improving GANs through contradictions: Preliminaries on Learning Settings

-There are several algorithms to estimate this multi-valued function.
-One popular approach is the Crammer \& Singer (C\&S) hinge loss~\cite{crammer02} which solves
+There are several existing algorithms to estimate this multi valued function.
+The C\&S hinge is one widely used approach which adopts a margin based loss function shown below,

-where $\delta_{i\ell}=\mathbbm{1}_{(y_i=\ell)}$, $\mathbf{z}_i = \boldsymbol\phi(\mathbf{x}_i)$, and $ \boldsymbol\phi(\cdot)$ is a function mapping to the feature space.
-The C\&S-hinge loss minimizes the approximation error while keeping the estimation error small compared to other multi-class loss alternatives, and presents itself as a reliable choice for limited data settings.
-However, for high-dimensional problems, even such advanced hinge-based loss function may fail to provide good generalization.
-This necessitates the need for novel learning settings as discussed next.
+where, $\delta_{i\ell}=\mathbbm{1}_{(y_i=\ell)}$.
+Throughout we use linear parameterization $f_k(\mathbf{x}) = \mathbf{w}_k^{\top} \mathbf{x}$ for simplicity.
+Here, any training sample $(\mathbf{x}_i,y_i)$ lying inside the margin $+1$ is linearly penalized using a slack variable $\xi_i$ (see Fig \ref{fig_hinge}).
+The C\&S-hinge loss minimizes the approximation error while keeping the estimation error small compared to other multi-class loss alternatives \cite{daniely2012multiclass}, and presents itself as a reliable choice for limited data settings.
+However, for high dimensional limited labeled data problems, even such advanced hinge-based loss function may fail to provide desired generalization.
+This motivates the need for novel learning settings discussed next.